operator-framework/operator-sdk/website/content/en/docs/building-operators/helm/reference/advanced_features/override_values.md

 ---
-title: Helm Based Operator Advanced Features
+title: Setting Overide Values in Helm-based Operators
-linkTitle: Advanced Features
+linkTitle: Override Values
-weight: 20
+weight: 100
+description: Learn how to set override values and pass environment variables to your Helm chart.
 ---

-This document shows the advanced features available to a developer of helm operator.

-### Passing environment variables to the Helm chart

 Sometimes it is useful to pass down environment variables from the Operators `Deployment` all the way to the helm charts templates.
 This allows the Operator to be configured at a global